DJS-sw/Ambisonic-Icosahedron/README.md

 D18(SDA), D19(SCL) → Serial for IMU and touch controller.

-Bela trill needs 5V → Solder USB vbridge for the Arduino Nano33, or provide adequate power supply.
+Bela trill needs 5V → Solder USB vbridge on Arduino, or provide adequate power supply.

 The controller's arduino reads sensor data from the touchcontroller and the gyroscope:
 [Controller Sketch](arduino/ico-controller/ico-controller.ino).